 At Carter Lake, the average depth is 80 feet, with the deepest point being 180 feet.
 The deepest point in Horsetooth Reservoir is 212 feet.

 You can boat at Carter Lake and Horsetooth Reservoir.
-Pinewood Reservoir has no-wake-speed boating--perfect for canoeing and belly boats.
-Flatiron Reservoir does NOT allow boats (this includes belly boats) due to rapidly fluctuating water levels.
-No boats are allowed at Mary's Lake or East Portal Reservoir.
+Pinewood Reservoir has no-wake-speed boating—perfect for canoeing and belly boats.
+Flatiron Reservoir does not allow boats (this includes belly boats) due to rapidly fluctuating water levels.

-Horsetooth Reservoir and Carter Lake require mandatory watercraft inspections for Aquatic Nuisance Species (ANS).
+Horsetooth Reservoir, Carter Lake and Pinewood Reservoir require mandatory watercraft inspections for Aquatic Nuisance Species (ANS).
 This includes inspection of watercraft motors, trailers, compartments, and any other associated equipment or containers before launch or departure from high risk waters.
 The only exclusions to these inspections are: hand-launched rafts, kayaks, belly boats, float tubes, canoes, windsurfer boards, sail boards, or inner tubes.

 Due to the Bureau of Reclamation's security requirements, no recreation activity is allowed on any of the dams, or within 100 feet of any of the dams while on land.